-Change is always going to be more difficult when you living in an environment that triggers your addictive behaviour.
+Change is always going to be more difficult when you are living in an environment that triggers your addictive behaviour.
 Here at Hope Rehab, the surroundings are going to affect the way you relate to recovery.
 By temporarily changing your environment, you can permanently change yourself.

-Our founder, Simon Mott, was working as a head addiction counsellor in Northern Thailand, when he began searching for the perfect location to open his own addiction rehab.
+Our founder, Simon Mott, was working as a head addiction counsellor in Northern Thailand when he began searching for the perfect location to open his own addiction rehab.

 Over the years, he had seen plenty of evidence for how the right environment could make a huge difference to people who are trying to change their lives.
-Simon had a clear vision in his mind of what he wanted, and when he arrived in Sri Racha (???????), he knew right away he had found what he was looking for.
+Simon had a clear vision in his mind of what he wanted, and when he arrived in Sri Racha, he knew right away he had found what he was looking for.